 The plot is basically the same

 A survivor utterly devastated by grief after a premature death in the family is marked as special by a friend of a loved one.
 Studying the friend’s spirituality, they’re drawn into a cult bent on prosperity by any means.
-Dragged against their will or awareness into a key role, they’re crowned leader of the cult in a bloody moment of apostasy turns them into a complicit member for life.
+Dragged against their will or awareness into a key role, they’re crowned centerpiece of the cult in a bloody moment of apostasy that makes them complicit in it.

 And so are the flaws